reflex-dev/reflex-web/docs/ai_builder/app_lifecycle/deploy_app.md

 - **Region**: The regions where your app will be deployed
 - **VM Size**: The size of the VM where your app will be deployed
 - **Secrets**: The environment variables that will be set for your app, you can load the variables currently being used by your app by clicking the `Load from settings` button

+Note: Hostname customization, region selection, and VM sizing are only available on paid plans.